maivincent/arribachocolat/_i18n/en/_posts/2022-05-10-pacari-guayas-75-puro.md

 ---
 layout: post
-title:  "Pacari - Guayas - 75% Cacao"
+title: Pacari - Guayas - 75% Cacao
 tags: [Dark, Pure]
 categories: [Pacari]
 ---

 Dark and deep, yet floral and sweet.
 At first, notes of wine red and violet blue, then comes a heart of caramel and banana, for a light woody finish that stays on the palate.